 |Action –> Server Actions||Here a list of actions is defined to be executed if condition is met.
 For action configuration refer to Actions chapter.|

 |Action –> Timer Cancellations||Here a list of timers is defined that should be canceled if condition is met.|

 |Comments||Here a comment can be added.
 The comment is displayed as a name of the rule.|

 *After all manipulations are done - save changes by pressing save icon.*

-This rule defines that for every major or critical event originated from a node named “IPSO” two e-mail actions must be executed.
+This rule defines that for every major or critical event originated from a node named “IPSO” two e-mail actions will be executed.

 As a result of event processing some events can be shown up as alarms.
 Usually alarm represents something that needs attention of network administrators or network control center operators, for example low free disk space on a server.

 All alarm events are logged to alarm log.
-A number of days the server keeps an alarm history can be configured by “AlarmHistoryRetentionTime” server configuration parameter.
-Alarm log can be viewied in “Alarm Log View”(Alt+F8).
+The number of days the server keeps an alarm history can be configured by “AlarmHistoryRetentionTime” server configuration parameter.
+Alarm log can be viewed in “Alarm Log View”(Alt+F8).
 This view give option to query in alarm log required information.